By John M Galyen

 6. Flags or Banners

 Flags or banners can be used to visually remind the church of its missional focus.
 The church I serve is planning to hang flags for each country that a member of our congregation has visited on a mission trip.
 Over the past couple of years, we have had teams or individuals serve in eight different countries.
-We will spend a whole service hanging these flags and reminding the congregation of our missionary missionstask as we point them to the God who “so loved the world that he gave his only Son.”
+We will spend a whole service hanging these flags and reminding the congregation of our missionary task as we point them to the God who “so loved the world that he gave his only Son.”
 The flags are not mere trophies celebrating our achievements, but are intended to remind our people of the unfinished task of reaching the world, and to encourage them to pray that the good news will spread widely through these particular nations.
 Such a display will not only remind the congregation of their calling, but will also let visitors know that yours is a local church with a global vision.

 7.Guest Speakers